-Here we have another reason why the book and the explanation was belatedly published.
+Here we have another reason why the book and the explanation were belatedly published.

 A bit of revision.
-It’s very unlikely that you would have heard of some of these characters, why should you have done as most are persona non gratis or in other words they went against the establishment, Doing the unthinkable and relating the despicable truth.
+It’s very unlikely that you would have heard of some of these characters, why should you have done as most are persona non grata or in other words they went against the establishment, Doing the unthinkable and relating that despicable option; the truth.

 We will start with a little trip to the Americas with the conquistadors.
 We will acquaint ourselves with a certain Bernal Diaz Del Castillo a member of Cortes’s little band of cutthroats.
 It relates to what the Americans have laughingly named the Atlatl.